jhunt/longshoreman/README.md

 Working Through The Exercises
 -----------------------------

-Each phase of the exercise is self-contained inside of it's directory, including the static assets for the front-end web interface.
+Each phase of the exercise is self-contained inside of its directory, including the static assets for the front-end web interface.
 Inside each phase directory, you'll also find a README.md file that contains instructions for the phase, and a